Purpose

 • Rapid and irreversible effect at concentration used;

-• Stable ( of concentrate, used solution);
+• Stable (storage of concentrate, used solution);

 • Harmless to humans during and after use (when used according to instructions);